hazelfazel/tuersteher/README.md

 <h3>Anti-Virus Warnings</h3>

 Maybe your browser or your AV warns you when you download Türsteher or its components.
 This is a false-positive.
-We have been struggling to remove Türsteher from the blacklist of well known below average AV products.
+We have been struggling to remove Türsteher from the blocklist of well known AV products.
 In many cases without success.
 Türsteher is no malware.
 Türsteher is no rootkit.
 Türsteher is not dangerous.
-It is just that below average AV companies that seem to dislike us.
-Why?
-Well, more and more serious IT magazines and IT Pros already postulate: If you use MS Defender you are very well protected.
-We say: If you supplement MS Defender with Application Whitelisting (like AppLocker or Türsteher), you are even better prepared.
-We all know that traditional AV vendors sturrgle on sells and no longer have high margins, so ask yourself, what could be the cause for blocking other's solutions ....... hmmmmm ....... we don’t know ....... very difficult to imagine ....... 😉

 <h2>Additional Services (may require a formal agreement, NDA)</h2>
 <ul>